alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/running-tests-during-a-build-in-tfs.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 Ok, it seems that I forgot to install Visual Studio Team System for Software Tester in the Tfs test machine (I'm doing posts using a test virtual machine installed ex novo).
 Visual studio is needed, because the build is done with msbuild tool, and if visual studio is not present the build machine does not have the correct tasks to use with msbuild.
-Another interesting stuff is that this error states that build can continue, because the ContinueOnError of â€œTestToolsTaskâ€ is set to true.
-This is the default setting, when something goes wrong with running tests, the build does not fail, and we have a   **â€œpartially succeededâ€** build.
+Another interesting stuff is that this error states that build can continue, because the ContinueOnError of *TestToolsTask* is set to true.
+This is the default setting, when something goes wrong with running tests, the build does not fail, and we have a   ***partially succeeded*** build.

 Now when you install Visual Studio Team System for Software Testers on the build machine, you will finally see test result.